 Train tracks braces vs Invisalign: the contrasting differences

 Even though the train tracks braces and Invisalign share their purpose, their contrasting differences make them quite different.
+Don't miss out on our YouTube video explaining the differences.
 Below you will find the list of most of the differences that can help you decide as to which is better and why.

 Metal or plastic?
 Color or colorless?